 What’s the best way to see one of America’s most majestic forests?
-Take The Seven Vista Challenge in Brown County State Park!
+Complete The Seven Vista Challenge in Brown County State Park!

-Visit all seven vistas and take a photo of yourself in the picture frames we’ve created.
-Post your photo from each vista using the hashtag #BC7VistaChallenge.
-If you post all seven, stop by the Brown County Visitors Center, 211 South Van Buren Street, in downtown Nashville for an official 7 Vista Challenge sticker!
+Visit all seven vistas, take a photo of yourself in the picture frames we’ve set up and post your photos using #BC7VistaChallenge.
+When you post all seven, stop by the Brown County Visitors Center in downtown Nashville for a special gift!

 West Lookout Tower, Vista #1